inet-framework/inet/doc/src/users-guide/ch-environment.rst

 ----------------

-The most important aspect of the physical environment is the objects which are present in it.
-For example, simulating an indoor Wifi scenario may need to model walls, floors, ceilings, doors, windows, furniture, and similar objects, because they all affect signal propagation (obstacle modeling).
+The most important aspect of the physical environment is the objects that are present in it.
+For example, simulating an indoor Wifi scenario may need to model walls, floors, ceilings, doors, windows, furniture, and similar objects because they all affect signal propagation (obstacle modeling).

-Objects are located in space, and have shapes and materials.
+Objects are located in space and have shapes and materials.
 The physical environment model supports basic shapes and homogeneous materials, which is a simplified description but still allows for a reasonable approximation of reality.
 Physical objects in INET have the